The museum is set over 2 sites, The Postal Museum and Mail Rail. These buildings are separated by Phoenix Place, a public road with a zebra crossing.

 Mail Rail Film

-For those who the ride experience is not suitable there is a Mail Rail Film available, which demonstrates the journey through the tunnel and the accompanying audio-visual presentation.
+This demonstrates the journey through the tunnel and the accompanying audio-visual presentation.
 The film can be located on the lower-ground floor of Mail Rail.

 There is an audio-described version of the Mail Rail Film available.
 Please ask a member of staff to provide access to the audio-described version.